Int. No. 746-A

 1. any person who is a member in good standing of the bar of the highest court of any state, possession, territory, commonwealth or the District of Columbia, and is not under any order of any court suspending, enjoining, restraining, disbarring, or otherwise restricting him or her in the practice of law, or any person working directly under the supervision of the person admitted;

-2. [any tax-exempt, not-for-profit organization that provides immigration assistance services without a fee or other payment from individuals or at nominal fees as defined by the federal board of immigration appeals and any employee of such organization acting within the scope of his or her employment;
+2. any tax-exempt, not-for-profit organization that provides immigration assistance services without a fee or other payment from individuals or at nominal fees as defined by the [federal board of immigration appeals] United States department of justice and any employee of such organization acting within the scope of his or her employment;

-3.] any tax-exempt, not-for-profit organization recognized by the federal board of immigration appeals that provides immigration assistance services via representatives accredited by such board to appear before the [bureau of] United States citizenship and immigration services and/or executive office for immigration review, that does not charge a fee or charges nominal fees as defined by the board of immigration appeals and any duly accredited employee of such organization acting within the scope of his or her employment;
+3. any tax-exempt, not-for-profit organization recognized by the [federal board of immigration appeals] United States department of justice that provides immigration assistance services via representatives accredited by [such board] the department to appear before the [bureau of] United States citizenship and immigration services and/or executive office for immigration review, that does not charge a fee or charges nominal fees as defined by the [board of immigration appeals] department, and any duly accredited employee of such organization acting within the scope of his or her employment;

-4. any elected official who, acting within the scope of his or her official capacity, without a fee or other payment makes inquiries on behalf of an individual to [the United States citizenship and immigration services, the United States department of labor, the United States department of state or] any [other] governmental authority responsible for administering any program, law or regulation affecting the non-immigrant, immigrant or citizenship status of a person; [or]
+5. any elected official who, acting within the scope of his or her official capacity, without a fee or other payment makes inquiries on behalf of an individual to [the United States citizenship and immigration services, the United States department of labor, the United States department of state or] any [other government] governmental authority responsible for administering any program, law or regulation affecting the non-immigrant, immigrant or citizenship status of a person; [or]

 [§ 20-771] § 20-776 Prohibited conduct.
 In the course of providing immigration assistance services, no provider may: